How to Rate Limit in NGINX

 }

 In dry run mode, the log still shows which requests would be limited, but all requests are processed normally.
-Review the logs to verify your limits are appropriate, then disable dry run to enforce them.
+Pair it with $limit_req_status in the access log to distinguish DELAYED_DRY_RUN and REJECTED_DRY_RUN from enforced limits, then disable dry run when the numbers look safe.

-Use a shell loop to send rapid requests and observe rate limiting in action:
+Use a shell loop to send rapid requests and observe rate limiting in action.
+Replace http://example.com/ with the host or path where you applied the limit:

 With a rate limit of 2 requests per second and burst of 5, you should see output similar to: